ClickHouse/ClickHouse/.github/PULL_REQUEST_TEMPLATE.md

 I hereby agree to the terms of the CLA available at: https://yandex.ru/legal/cla/?lang=en

 For changelog.
-Remove if this is non-significant change.
+Remove this line if this is non-significant change.

 Category (leave one):
 - New Feature